nspec/NSpec.VsAdapter/README.md

 ## Project status

 This project is currently in early stage of development.
+It has been tried against real-life projects, but it might not be ready yet to be used as your *one and only* NSpec test runner.

+## Setup

+Download VSIX extension file from [Releases page](https://github.com/BrainCrumbz/NSpec.VsAdapter/releases), picking the most recent version available.
+For regular usage, downloading `NSpec.VsAdapter.Release.vsix` version is fine.
+Double click on VSIX file to install it in your Visual Studio environment.
+That's it.

+Alternatively, if you want to notify issues you found while running tests, you could try downloading the debug version  `NSpec.VsAdapter.Debug.vsix` or go the full route and [run adapter from its source code](https://github.com/BrainCrumbz/NSpec.VsAdapter#contributing).

 ## Configuration